Great-Sun-Group/vimbiso-pay/docs/flow-framework.md

 ### 3. State Integration

 Each flow maintains:
-- Member ID as primary identifier
+- Member ID as primary identifier (ONLY at top level)
-- Channel information
+- Channel information (ONLY at top level)
 - Current step index
 - Collected data
-- Minimal validation state in flow_data.data
+- NO validation state
-- Previous state for rollback
+- NO previous state
-- Audit trail data
-- Smart recovery paths
+- NO recovery paths

 ## Implementation